softonic/ci-version/README.md

 The version returned (if any) it is supposed to be used to create a new tag in the repository.

+If we want to have the next tag version that we should create, we can use --next option.

 ## How it works

 ### Without compatible-with option